235u/proposals/GamePriceComparison/README.md

 Also note that

-- every title has an initial price and often one discount price (e.g. 20% off), the latter mutating over time, various packages/bundles and DLCs not considered;
+- some titles have an initial price and often one final price after (e.g. 20% off), the latter mutating over time, various packages/bundles, in-game-products and DLCs not considered;
+- many games (no one nows how many) are distributed as keys outside of Steam, retailed at lower price (see [https://www.kinguin.net](Kinguin.net)), given away, rewarded, bundled with hardware, etc.
+- some titles are free-to-play (free-to-start), some are entirely free (of charge);
 - some titles (e.g. specific editions) are not available in some countries (for sale on Steam).

 > and something to show which country has the cheapest price for the games.

 Something like highlighting the cheapest price for a specific title?
 Something to be expressend in concrete numbers and/or graphically using charts?

-Note that prices are given in different currencies, which can be converted to one base currency (e.g. pound sterling) for comparison, nominally, ignoring the [purchasing power parity](https://en.wikipedia.org/wiki/Purchasing_power_parity) (PPP) and cultural specifics (like fundamental resistance against copyright).
+Note that prices are given in different currencies, which can be converted to one base currency (e.g. pound sterling) for comparison, nominally, ignoring the [purchasing power parity](https://en.wikipedia.org/wiki/Purchasing_power_parity) (PPP) and cultural specifics (like fundamental resistance against copyright, considered as piracy by the proclaimed copyright holders).

-Also note that initial prices (being the final prices on launch, sometimes, considering early access prices etc.) try to match locally specific price ranges (psychological barriers), pretty-printed as 1199.00 or 29.99, e.g., being broken by conversion (and discounts in whole numbers as well).
+Also note that initial prices (being the final prices on launch, sometimes, considering early access prices, etc.) try to match locally specific price ranges (psychological barriers), pretty-printed as 1199.00 or 29.99, e.g., being broken by conversion (and discounts in whole numbers as well).

 This may sound trivial, but "cheap" is a vague, highly subjective characteristic, in comparison with the less subjective "high price-performance ratio" (according to the "I'm not rich enough to buy cheap things" proverb).